Dynamic-Flakes/right-to-use-core/README.md

    - Implement advanced features like ad-space purchasing and royalty distribution among collaborators
    - Initiate global partnerships and expand outreach campaigns to drive adoption.
    - Establish ongoing support mechanisms for users and a feedback loop for platform updates.
+  - Release the production version of RYTU, with features for cross-border licensing, royalty tracking, and dispute resolution.
+ - Establish partnerships with media companies and brands to encourage bulk licensing on the platform.
+ - Scale platform security and infrastructure to support global adoption.

 ## Security and Compliance